walkerlala/bignum/README.md

 #ifndef BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR
         // Construction using floating point value (lvalue).
         //
-        // This interface would trigger assertion on overflow.
+        // This interface would throw exception or trigger assertion on overflow.
         // User who want explicit error handling should use the assign(..) interfaces. template <FloatingPointType U>
         constexpr Decimal(U &v);